LeipeLeon/blog/src/_posts/2023/01/dip_use_env_variables_in_your_dipyml_configuration.md

 > I've found no way to use the env var in the yaml. (therefore I'm hardcoding it in the `dip.yml`)

-Tehre is an temporary solution by leveraging ERB in yaml.
+There is an temporary solution by leveraging ERB in yaml.
 This way we can load the `.env` (which is also used by docker compose itself) and use vars defined there in our dip configuration:

 - By loading the `dotenv` gem inside the YAML
 - These snippets make sure that there is a default value (e.g. `api`)